 Should I Get a VPN or Host One Myself?

 It depends on your specific needs and budget.
 If you want to access restricted content online or limit your ISP’s interference with your network, you can buy a trustworthy VPN and enjoy online freedom and security.

 However, if you use a free VPN, you will probably be routed to a public IP shared by several users.
 If hackers are on this shared IP as well, they can block it altogether, and you’re back at square one.

 Most premium VPN providers offer dedicated IP addresses to their customers, so no IP-hacking or blocking issue will occur.
 But your online experience is still limited based on your VPN provider’s configuration protocols.

 On the other hand, a self-hosted VPN gives you total control over your VPN settings and configuration.
-Also, if you’re worried about anonymity issues, you can purchase a VPS service with Bitcoin.
 Keep in mind that configuring a VPN requires you to have adequate knowledge of networking and encryption.
 But given all the advantages you get by having your own 100% private VPN, the option is worth considering.

 How to Choose the Best Hosting Service to Set Up Your Own VPN Server